Your Complete Guide to T. Rex Dinosaurs!

 Juvenile T. rex's were obviously much smaller, and probably less robust than the adults.
 This means they probably occupied a different ecological niche than their adults.
 But is Nanotryrannosaurus a juvenile T. rex?
 For now, Nanotrannosaurus lancensis is officially a different species than Tyrannosaurus rex.
 The debate will not be settled until new fossil specimens are found and studied.

 Did T. rex have feathers?
-Maybe not.
+No.

 An illustration of Yutyrannus huali, the giant feathered tyrannosaur that lived in a colder climate than T. rex